Andrade-Miranda/GIRAFE/README.md

    python DL_code/train.py
    python DL_code/inference.py --model_dir Unet_8_100_0.0002_256_Baseline
    ```
 `training.py` and `inference.py` scripts have the data_dir path set to the default value ../GIRAFE, but you can change it using the argument --data_dir <GIRAFE path>.
-After training, `training.py` generates a ./DL_code/Results directory where the models are saved. `inference.py` requires the innest directory name containing the model to be passed as argument using --model_dir.
+After training, `training.py` generates a ./DL_code/Results directory where the models are saved.
+The `inference.py` requires the innermost directory name containing the model to be passed as an argument using --model_dir.

 <h2><u>How to Cite</u></h2>
 If you use the CUCO Database in your research or projects, we kindly request that you cite it to give credit to the contributors.
 Please use the following references to cite the database: